cerebris/jsonapi-resources-site/src/v0.10/guide/upgrade_guide.md

 If you have created custom processors or overridden features you will need to update these.

+### Caching

+Prior to release v0.10 JR performed queries slightly differently depending on whether caching was enabled.
+This is effectively no longer the case, besides the additional requirement to fetch the cache field the queries are the same.

 ### Additional steps

 *** this will be updated as needed ***